jackysatpal/CSFundamentals/Array/README.md

-# Array
+## Array

-Array is a data structure consisting of collection of same elements, each array element is identified by its index.
+Array is a static data structure consisting of collection of same elements, each array element is identified by its index.
+Array is also known for its random access property.
 In Java, Array is an object.
 To access array length we use, ```array.length``` property.
-It can cause ```IndexOutOfBoundsException()``` if we try to add a value if an array if full.
+It can cause ```IndexOutOfBoundsException()``` if we try to add a value if the array if full.

+The problem with array is that if we want to add a new value to a particular index then we might have to shift all it's index to the right.
+Similarly if we want to remove a value then we might have to shift all it's index to the left.
+Due to this, insertion and deletion is difficult on Array.

-### Best use for
+### Best used for

-Excessive read, as time complexity of read is always O(1);
+Excessive read (because of random access) as time complexity of read operation is always O(1);

 ### Advantages